Chart Color Schemes

 Sydney is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Sydney has one of the most culturally diverse populations in Australia, with 65.7% speaking a language other than English at home and 76.1% born overseas.
-Christianity is the predominant religion in Sydney, comprising 29.5%.
-Buddhism, however, is significantly overrepresented at 23.6%, compared to the Greater Sydney average of 7.1%.
+Sydney has one of the most culturally diverse populations in Australia, with 65.7% speaking a language other than English at home and 76.1% born overseas as of 2021 data.
+Christianity is the predominant religion in Sydney, accounting for 29.5%.
+However, Buddhism is significantly overrepresented at 23.6%, compared to the Greater Sydney average of 7.1%.

 Frequently Asked Questions - Diversity